Complete Guide to Selling a House As-Is

 Your home is close to foreclosure

 Foreclosure can be a scary event.
-Your home may feel like it’s slipping away, and with it all the money you’ve spent on it.
-Despite the feeling of helplessness you may feel, it’s helpful to remember you own your home until the court officially forecloses on your home.
+It’s better to recapture a portion of your investment rather than lose it all.
+Despite the feeling of helplessness you may feel, it’s helpful to remember you own your home and can sell it until the court officially forecloses.

 Your home needs major repairs